Hamburg-Altona–Neumünster railway: History

 On 8 September 1884, the Altona-Kaltenkirchner Eisenbahn-Gesellschaft (Altona-Kaltenkirchen Railway Company), which was established in the previous year, opened the line from Altona to Kaltenkirchen for passenger traffic.
 Freight operations commenced on 24 November 1884.
 The line was initially operated by the Kintzel & Lauser company, which had also built the line and owned share in the Altona-Kaltenkirchen Railway Company.
 There was initially no provision for the transfer of freight to the state railways, but it was possible for freight to connect with the Hamburg tramway in Altona.
 Accordingly, a central buffer coupling was selected, which was also necessary at the beginning because of the sharp curves of the line.
 The AKE took over the management of the line in 1892.

 The line was originally planned as narrow gauge railway, but it was then built as standard gauge.
-It largely followed the Altona-Kiel road (Altona-Kieler Chaussee) built between 1830 and 1832 with its southernmost section running north along Holstensraße from the Kaltenkirchen station (Kaltenkirchener Bahnhof) in Gählerplatz in Altona.
+It largely followed the Altona-Kiel road (Altona-Kieler Chaussee) built between 1830 and 1832 with its southernmost section running north along Holstenstraße from the Kaltenkirchen station (Kaltenkirchener Bahnhof) in Altona.
 It ran over the Hamburg-Altona link line using folding track (this was able to fold to give one line or the other a clear passage), running on street level from Schulterblatt station (about where Haubachstraße now runs) to the Viktoria barracks.
 Further north it crossed the border of the common customs territory of Hamburg/Altona where the Bahnhof Nebenzollamt (minor customs office railway station) was established.
 Customs checks were carried out there until 1888 when Hamburg joined the Zollverein (German customs union).

-In 1893, the link line was rebuilt on an embankment to the north of the Holsten Brewery and Holstensraße station was built, as it exists today, with the AKE operating at street level on the Gählersplatz–Nebenzollamt section.
+In 1893, the link line was rebuilt on an embankment to the north of the Holsten Brewery and Holstenstraße station was built, as it exists today, with the AKE operating at street level on the Gählersplatz–Nebenzollamt section.
 On 20 August 1898, the line was extended via Kaltenkirchen to Bramstedt and Nebenzollamt station was renamed as the Bramstedter Bahnhof (Bramstedt line station).

 South of Eidelstedt there was a slope that caused difficulties for longer trains.
 In 1902, a connection was built to the state railway in Eidelstedt, where freight wagons were transferred.